After Yahoo debacle, Thompson to head ShopRunner

-SAN FRANCISCO Former Yahoo Inc (YHOO.O) President Scott Thompson, who was forced to leave the Internet company after a controversy over his resume, has jo ined e- co mmerce sta rt-up Sho pRunner as its chief executive.
+SAN FRANCISCO, July 23 Former Yahoo Inc President Scott Thompson, who was forced to leave the Internet company after a controversy over his resume, has joined e-commerce start-up ShopRunner as its chief executive.

-Thompson, who had been president of eBay Inc's (EBAY.O) PayPal business before joining Yahoo, replaces ShopRunner C h ief Executive a nd co-founder Mike Golden, who will stay on as president of ShopRunner, the 22- month-old com pany said on M onday.
+Thompson, who had been president of eBay Inc's PayPal business before joining Yahoo, replaces ShopRunner Chief Executive and co-founder Mike Golden, who will stay on as president of ShopRunner, the 22-month-old company said on Monday.

 While PayPal and ShopRunner are "fundamentally different businesses," Thompson said in a statement that both focus on building a broad network of merchants with a large and loyal customer base.